-Vergeboard - An ornately curved board attached to the projecting edges of a gable roof; sometimes referred to as verge boards.
+Vergeboard - An ornately curved board attached to the projecting edges of a gable roof.
 See Figures 34 and 39.

 Vernacular - The non-academic local architecture of the region.
-See Pages 37-43.
+See Chapter 3: Architectural Style Guide.

 Viewshed - The natural environment that is visible from one or more viewing points.